 [7] Seeking an Extension of Alimony

 Although infrequent, there are times where an alimony recipient may seek an extension of the original alimony term beyond the contemplated termination date.
-Since term limited alimony typically is to get the alimony recipient to a point of financial self-sufficiency, whether by employment or otherwise, there should typically be a change in the reason for the time-limited alimony in order to support an extension.
+Since term limited alimony typically is to get the alimony recipient to a point of financial self-sufficiency, whether by employment or otherwise, there should typically be a change in the reason for the time-limited alimony to support an extension.
 Extensions typically will not be granted if there is bad faith on the part of the alimony recipient.
 An alimony recipient who has been residing with her fiancé for three years prior to the end of the alimony terms and then calls off the wedding, which had been scheduled for shortly after the termination of alimony, could not persuade a court to extend her alimony, especially since the fiancée did not contribute to the support of the household despite his ability to do so.
 Weihs v.
 Weihs, 2016 Conn.
 Super.
 LEXIS 1679.

 § 5.34 Determining the Criteria to be Considered for a Modified Award